 As you can see from these values, the recent strengthening pound has made converting currency to purchase these two homes cheaper today than even a month ago - approximately £1,100 cheaper in the case of the Villamartin house and £3,400 for the Davenport home.

 And these fluctuations work both ways, so you could end up paying more than you expect if the rates move in the opposite direction.
-Our partners at Smart will help you identify and 'lock-in' favourable rates for a future transaction, effectively protecting your buying power from currency fluctuations.
+A Place in the Sun Currency will help you identify and 'lock-in' favourable rates for a future transaction, effectively protecting your buying power from currency fluctuations.

 Recommended reading: Free guide - top 5 currency tips for a successful overseas property purchase.